zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 > ### Additional Zend Framework rules
 >
-> The `continue` control structure MAY NOT be used in switch statements,
+> The `continue` control structure MUST NOT be used in switch statements,
 > `break` SHOULD be used instead.

 ```php